 My husband used to smoke out of sight from our son, but during the lockdown he would do it in the balcony where he was visible.
 Our son first saw him smoke and started imitating his dad in role play.
 We were very aware of how he looks up to his dad and explained to him how smoking was an unhealthy habit.
 My husband spoke to him about how he was finding it difficult to give it up.
 This tactic worked too well because our 5 year old took it as his mission to remind his dad to stop whenever he would see him heading out.
 My husband finally gave up smoking after a month.

 Update: He has started smoking again.
 No one is happy about it, least of all him.
+So our little soldier will often break and throw all the cigarettes “because I don’t want you to die,” like it says on the pack.

 Changing the language around fatherhood is also as important.
 Fathers (or men) shouldn’t be ‘helping’ with the housework; they would just be doing the housework.
 Fathers shouldn’t be ‘babysitting’ their kids; they would just be spending time with them.